What Is Pre-Workout And How Can It Help Your Exercise Energy Levels?

 In summary, pre-workout can be a helpful tool for healthy individuals who already eat a balanced diet and are looking for an extra boost before their workout, but it's by no means essential.
 Focusing on getting high quality nutrition throughout the day, 6-8 hours sleep every night, and getting the right amount of exercise (not too much, not too little) is enough for most people.

-If you need help with your nutrition or training, why not work with a Personal Trainer?
+Learn more about fuelling your body with our guide to pre, during and post-workout nutrition here.
+If you need more help with your nutrition or training, why not work with a Personal Trainer?
 They can help you to reach your diet and fitness goals and provide expert advice tailored to your needs.

 Ready to workout?
 Find your closest PureGym here and get started today.